-Enrollment Guidelines
+General Enrollment Guidelines

-- Practicum courses can be paid or unpaid experiences.
+- 1. Practicum courses can be paid or unpaid experiences.
 The training component (employment) must address all course standards and provide a variety of learning experiences that will give the student the broadest possible understanding of the business or industry. - 2.
 Students must be enrolled in the corresponding Practicum course and attend class at the assigned campus according to the published calendar. - 3.
 The course will span the entire year; however, students may exit the course when extenuating circumstances require a change. - 4.
-Students must be currently enrolled as a high school senior and hold valid work documentation, such as a Social Security card. - 5.
-Students will be assigned to a training-site by the course instructor.
+Students must be currently enrolled as a high school junior or senior, depending on the program area, and hold valid work documentation, such as a Social Security card. - 5.
+Training sites will be assigned and/or approved by the course instructor.